muon-build/muon/doc/differences.md

 > C escaped: This means that Windows-style paths including backslashes can
 > be safely used, but makes it impossible to have a define containing a C
 > escape.

+## MESONINTROSPECT

+Since muon does not offer an introspection subcommand, `MESONINTROSPECT` is not set in the environment of run\_command, test, custom\_target, etc.  `MUON_PATH` is provided for users who are waiting for https://github.com/mesonbuild/meson/pull/9855 and are (ab)using `MESONINTROSPECT` for this purpose.